Accomplishments

 Climate Resilience

 Fifth Avenue in East Garfield Park has been designated as a Resilient Corridor by the City of Chicago.
 With Preservation of Affordable Housing (POAH), GPCC worked to increase community participation in a new, carbon-neutral housing development that will bring 45-77 new rental units, retail space, and more opportunities.
-The new development is a part of the C40 Global Cities Initiative and will be located on the Fifth Avenue Resilient Corrodior, which is also the location of a new fruit orchard.
+The new development is a part of the C40 Global Cities Initiative and will be located on the Fifth Avenue Resilient Corridor, which is also the location of a new fruit orchard.
 Since 2018, GPCC has been working toward the development of the Garfield Park Eco-Orchard and an adjacent nature play space.
-The orchard project has secured $1 million from the City of Chicago and the Metropolitan Water Reclamation District of Greater Chicago.
+The orchard project has secured $500,000 from the City of Chicago.
+To address poor air quality and heat island issues in Garfield Park, GPCC is also working with the Morton Arboretum's Tree Ambassador Program to provide training to Garfield Park residents to utilize the City of Chicago's 311 tree planting program.